Charlie Drake: Theme tune from The Worker

 The song, "Only A Working Man", written by Herbert Rule and Fred Holt in 1923, was featured by Lily Morris on the music hall stage, and in the 1930 film, Elstree Calling, the original lyric being "He's only a workin' man".

 Filmography

+Television roles

+Sources include The Radio Times Guide to TV Comedy, the BBC programme index and IMDB.